 Private blogs do not publish newsfeeds.
 Since the newsfeed provides the Blogger equivalent of the sitemap, a typical private Blogger blog has no sitemap - and search engine indexing activity is not as regular.

 The settings in the "robots.txt" file, which specifies bots and access, is not authoritative.
-Acceptance of the "robots.txt" settings is left to the discretion of each different robot - and a robot which does not observe the settings can access any website.
+Acceptance of the "robots.txt" settings is left to the discretion of each different robot.
+A robot, which does not observe the settings, can access - and index - any website.

 A private blog can be indexed - though without free access by readers to a private blog, there will be less links referencing the blog - and less indirect search engine activity.